microsoft/PowerToys/doc/specs/preview-monaco.md

 ## 1.2 Why?

 Many people asking us for supporting new file types in the preview panes.
-With implementing this we will support many developer files (for Example .py, .php,.cs, and many more).
+With implementing this we will support many developer files (over 125, for example .py, .php, .cs, and many more).

 ### 1.2.1 Why Monaco?